 James joined chambers in October 2018.
 His practice encompasses the full range of chambers’ areas of expertise, including commercial and company disputes, contentious trusts, civil fraud, insolvency, and probate and estates litigation.

 James regularly appears as sole counsel at interim and final hearings in the County Court and High Court, and is also frequently led in a counsel team on complex and high-value disputes.
 In keeping with chambers’ reputation, James enjoys working with lawyers and clients from other jurisdictions, and on matters involving international and conflicts of laws elements.

 Since starting practice, James has twice been seconded from chambers for three months: first to the litigation team at Walkers (Guernsey) LLP, during which he worked on a wide range of commercial, civil fraud, and contentious trusts cases, gaining a detailed familiarity with the jurisdiction; and second to the private wealth disputes team at Mishcon de Reya LLP, during which he handled a varied caseload of probate and succession litigation.

-Examples of James’s current and recent work include:
+Examples of James’s recent work include: